oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 When functional programming began to emerge, it became essential for these big actors to offer functional languages to the public for their own VM engines.
 They were constrained, though, as the languages needed to be compatible with their already grown OOP babies.
 So, after spending some time considering the already existing FP languages (Haskell and OCaml, to mention two of the most successful), they created new languages - Scala (Java VM) and F# (.NET VM).
 I am personally very passionate about functional programming,, and an active F# advocate.

 But progress never stops!
 Quantum computing seems to be the next hardware architecture frontier, which will  of course invite new challenges for software engineers.
-These days, I am plunging into [Microsoft Quantum Development Kit](https://www.microsoft.com/en-us/quantum/development-kit) (QDK) and its associated language Q# - that’s another story for an upcoming post.
+These days, I am plunging into [Microsoft Quantum Development Kit](https://www.microsoft.com/en-us/quantum/development-kit) (QDK) and its associated language Q# - that's another story for an upcoming post.

 Back on earth, the OOP vs. FP gossip is very juicy. .
-In the Microsoft realm, it seems to me that there’s more effort to make C# more functional, rather than F# more object oriented.
+In the Microsoft realm, it seems to me that there's more effort to make C# more functional, rather than F# more object oriented.
 There seems to be some strong resistance in the industry against FP, maybe because FP developed a reputation as more difficult and abstract.
 Which is not completely undeserved, though I'd say the reward makes the effort spent in learning it absolutely worth it.

 Starting with version 7 and on with version 8 and 9, C# has seen several much welcome improvements, both in syntax and features.
 This post aims to collect some of those advancements, including real code examples.
 As a matter of fact, the title "Cheat Sheet" is a little... well, cheating.
 But I hope you'll enjoy it anyhow.